-Are humans contributing to climate warming?
+Are humans causing climate change?

 These days, almost everybody agrees that the climate is warming.
 If you do not agree, look at the two graphs below and you will change your mind.
+(Please keep in mind that these graphs measure worldwide temperature differences from historical averages, not how high the temperatures are or have been.)

 First, some have claimed that the Covid lockdown proved that humans are not contributing to climate change.
 However, human CO2 emissions are only about 8 % of plant and microbial emissions1 which vary more than this from year to year.
 While human emissions add to the average yearly increases in CO2 emissions, natural causes are almost entirely responsible for the yearly fluctuations.
 A 7% reduction of human emissions during COVID is far too tiny to be detected against the base of natural fluctuations.
 Yearly CO2 additions to the atmosphere are increasing in line with increased fossil fuel use.

-Second, those who say humans have not a cause of climate warming also argue that climate temperatures have fluctuated in the last 8,000 years more than recently.
+Second, those who say humans have not a cause of climate change also argue that climate temperatures have fluctuated in the last 8,000 years more than recently.
 Those who make this argument pick on data from one (or another) location of the earth, or measurement method.
 The first graph below shows that when the different locations are averaged together, there has been very little temperature change.
 Furthermore, no measurement method in the last 12,000 years shows and increase as high as we have now, and none for the last 2,000 years before 1900 shows an increase of more than 0.4 degrees C.

-Third, opponents of CO2 as a cause of climate warming argue that data of the last 500 million years proves that CO2 is not a cause, that CO2 doesn’t correlate with temperature, or that CO2 has followed temperature changes.
-Proponents of CO2 as the cause of climate warming use the same data to argue that CO2 caused it!!!
-In my opinion, since, we do not know all the conditions of the past 500 million years, we should ignore these pro and con arguments .
-We do know what is measured today.
+Third, opponents of CO2 as a cause of climate change argue that data of the last 500 million years proves that CO2 is not a cause, that CO2 doesn’t correlate with temperature, or that CO2 has followed temperature changes.
+However, proponents of CO2 as the cause of climate change use the same data to argue that CO2 is the cause!!!
+In my opinion, since, we do not know all the conditions of the past 500 million years, we should ignore these pro and con arguments .We do know what is measured today.

 Fourth, opponents of CO2 argue that CO2 levels since 1852 have not correlated with fluctuating temperatures.
 This is true if you do not adjust the data for changes in air pollution, which has a big effect.
 Once you adjust the data, they correlate.